ArboreusSystems/arboreus_articles/blockchain/bc_example_connected_servers/eng.bce_connected_servers.md

 # Blockchain example.
 Connected servers, client-server implementation.

 This example based on what has been done almost 10 year ago on the principle "just for fun".
-This It-joke is most illustrious example for explaining the blockchain implementation into server-server or client-server interaction or data exchange.
+This IT-joke is most illustrious example for explaining the blockchain implementation into server-server or client-server interaction or data exchange.

 Technically in this example nothing complex or new: